smsummers1/e2/peer-review.md

 ### Are there any best practices discussed in course material that you feel were not addressed in the code?

 ### Do you have any additional comments not covered in the above questions?
+- In the ReadMe file I don't understand the second instruction *"Win instantly if the dealers hole card matches"*
+-